 Useful links for your Mallorca trip

-> - Travel guides.
-I love the practical travel guides from Lonely Planet, buy them at Bol.com or Book Depository.
-The latter has longer delivery times but is often cheaper.
+- Travel guides.
+I love the practical travel guides from Lonely Planet, buy them at Bol.com.
 And I love this guidebook: 111 Places in Mallorca that you shouldn’t miss.
 Buy it at Bol.com or Amazon.

-> - Flights.
+- Flights.
 Be sure to check out Transavia and Vueling, but do compare all your options!
 Definitely check out Momondo, Skyscanner, and Kiwi.

-> - Activities.
+- Activities.
 You book the best tours and activities with GetYourGuide and Viator.
-For tours with locals, go to WithLocals.
-Book ‘free’ walking tours at Freetour.com, and for bike tours, try Baja Bikes.
+You could also check out WithLocals.
+Book ‘free’ walking tours at Freetour.com or GuruWalk, and for bike tours, try Baja Bikes.

-> - Attractions and museums.
+- Attractions and museums.
 Get a 5% discount on museums and attractions with the coupon code KIMOPREIS22 at Tiqets.

 - Car rental.
 My go-to car rental companies are EasyTerra and Sunny Cars as they have all-inclusive / worry-free offers.
 If you want to compare more prices, you can do so at Discover Cars.

 - Travel gear.
 Buy your gear at Bever or Decathlon, or simply at Bol.com.